-Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TF 1B Dimethoate 400 0.50 to 0.66 pt/A dimethoate 0 48 Н 1B Malathion 57 EC 2.5 pt/A malathion 3 12 Н 3A Pyrethroid insecticides registered for use on Peppers: see table at the end of Insect Control.
-4A Neonicotinoid insecticides registered for use on Peppers: see table at the end of Insect Control.
+Apply on Apply one of the following formulations: Group Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR 1B Dimethoate 400 0.50 to 0.6 pt/A dimethoate 0^{1} 48 Н 1B Malathion 57 EC 2.5 pt/A malathion 3 12 Н 3A Pyrethroid insecticides regis Pyrethroid insecticides registered for use on Peppers: see table at the end of Insect Control.
+4A Neonicotinoid insecticides r egistered for use on Peppe rs: see table at the end of Insect Control.

-Note: Use of acephate in bell peppers will reduce pepper maggot infestations.
+1Mechanical Harvest only Note: Use of acephate in bell peppers will reduce pepper maggot infestations.

-Pepper Weevils (PW) Adults are small beetles with a long snout.
+Pepper Weevils (PW)

+Adults are small beetles with a long snout.
 PW do not overwinter in our area, but is a sporadic pest occasionally imported on transplants or fruit from the South.
 PW require a constant pepper host throughout the year and can therefore not survive north of South Carolina.
 The materials listed here are effective for adult weevil control but are ineffective in controlling the larvae.

-Apply on Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 1A Vydate L Vydate L 2.0 to 4.0 pt/A oxamyl - foliar 7 48 H 3A Pyrethroid insecticides regis stered for use on Peppers: see table at the end of Insect Control.
-4A Neonicotinoid insecticides r egistered for use on Peppe rs: see table at the end of Insect Control.
-15 Rimon 0.83EC 9.0 to 12.0 fl oz/A novaluron 1 12 M 21A Torac 17.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Harvanta 50SL 10.9 to 16.4 fl oz/A cyclaniliprole 1 4 Н
+Apply or Apply one of the following formulations: Group Product Name Product Rate Active Ingredient(s) PHI REI Bee (=Restricted Use) (d) (h) TR 1A Vydate L 2.0 pt/A oxamyl - foliar 7 48 Н 3A Pyrethroid insecticides registered for use on Peppers: see table at the end of Insect Control.
+4A Neonicotinoid insecticides registered for use on Pepp pers: see table at the end of Insect Control.
+15 Rimon 0.83EC 9.0 to 12.0 fl oz/A novaluron 1 12 M 21A Torac 17.0 to 21.0 fl oz/A tolfenpyrad 1 12 Н 28 Exirel 13.5 to 20.5 fl oz/A cyantraniliprole 1 12 Н 28 Harvanta 50SL 16.4 fl oz/A cyclaniliprole 1 4 Н